chrisnoonan98675/site/xl-deploy/how-to/using-the-explorer.markdown

 The Explorer is automatically installed when you install or upgrade to XL Deploy 6.0.0 or later.

-To use the Explorer, you must use the latest version of Firefox, Chrome, or Safari, or Internet Explorer 10 or later.
+To use the Explorer, you must use the latest version of Firefox or Chrome, or Internet Explorer 10 or later.
 Internet Explorer Compatibility View is not supported.

 **Tip:** For information about system requirements for the XL Deploy server, refer to [Requirements for installing XL Deploy](/xl-deploy/concept/requirements-for-installing-xl-deploy.html).